cloudfoundry/credhub/docs/credhub-security-faq.md

 If CredHub's third-party integration with a Luna SafeNet HSM is enabled, then CredHub has no knowledge of key values.
-If CredHub is started in internal encryption mode, CredHub deterministically generates a site-specific AES256 key on startup.
-CredHub concatenates a user-defined password from its configuration file with a randomly-generated salt stored in its database and hashes the resulting string to deterministically generate an AES256 key, which it holds in memory for the lifetime of the server.
+If CredHub is started in internal encryption mode, CredHub recalculates the AES256 key on startup.
+To do this, CredHub concatenates the user-provided encryption password from its configuration file with a randomly-generated salt stored in its database and hashes the resulting string.
+This hash is then used as the AES key, which CredHub will hold in memory.

 ## How are privileged users prevented from compromising cryptographic
    keys?